Tetsuya Endo (wrestler): Damnation (2016–2021)

-Fourth incarnation of Burning (2021–present)
+Fourth incarnation of Burning (2021–2024)

 On December 7, 2021, DDT announced that, at the request of Endo and Jun Akiyama, Kenta Kobashi had endorsed the reformation of the Burning stable (originally formed in 1998, in All Japan Pro Wrestling) for its fourth incarnation.
 Endo and Akiyama were immediately joined by Yusuke Okada and Yuya Koroku.
 On December 26, at Never Mind 2021 in Yoyogi, this new stable debuted by defeating The37Kamiina (Shunma Katsumata, Yuki Ueno, Mao and Toui Kojima).